Prodo

 Prodo (Продо) group is one of the biggest Russian producers of poultry and meat products, delicacies, as well as ready-to-cook products.
 The company was founded in 2004.
 The goods of our brands are sold in 65 regions of Russia.
 The headquarters is in Moscow.

-The large scale of items is produced by 4 poultry farms and 3 meat-processing enterprises located in the Central, Siberian, Ural and Volga federal districts of Russia.
+The large scale of items is produced by 3 poultry farms and 3 meat-processing enterprises located in the Central, Siberian, Ural and Volga federal districts of Russia.
 All of them are the largest players in the local markets.

 PRODO produces raw materials and corn for its enterprises.

 PRODO business includes a full production cycle from the production of raw materials to the sale of ready products.
 We constantly develop and improve our assortment, so that each consumer could find something for his own taste.
-Among our popular brands are Klinsky, Omsky bacon, Rococo, Troekurovo, Cherny kaban, Chukchum, Yasnaya gorka, Khalif, etc.
+Among our popular brands are Klinsky, Omsky Bacon, Rococo, Troekurovo, Cherny Kaban, Yasnaya gorka, Khalif, etc.

-The number of employees is 12 000.
+The number of employees is 9 000.